 Kira Teshima is an associate in the Real Estate, Land Use and Environmental Practice Group in the firm's Los Angeles office.
 She also is a member of the Multifamily Housing and Cannabis teams, and serves as a Leader of the firm's Los Angeles Women Lawyers Group and on the Recruiting Committee.

 Areas of Practice

-- Represented developer in a public-private partnership for the development of a 400,000-square-foot retail space on a former industrial site.
-Role included revising entitlements, an addendum to the Project EIR, street vacations and acquisition of portions of the project site.
-Also advised on all CEQA, environmental remediation and local land use permitting issues.
+- Represented a developer in a public-private partnership for the development of a 400,000-square-foot retail space on a former industrial site.
+Kira’s role included revising entitlements, an addendum to the Project EIR, street vacations and acquisition of portions of the project site.
+Kira also advised on all CEQA, environmental remediation and local land use permitting issues.

 - Provided CEQA and NEPA counseling on the development of a solar generation project.
 Project approvals sought included a Conditional Use Permit, right-of-way grant from the Bureau of Land Management and certification of related CEQA and NEPA documents.
-The major issues included proper analysis of agricultural, global warming, water quality, cultural resources, biology and cumulative impacts.
+The project involved analysis of agricultural, global warming, water quality, cultural resources, biology and cumulative impacts.

-- Drafted and negotiated tribal consultation agreement on behalf of developer, allocating rights and responsibilities to developer and unrecognized tribe in connection with proposed coastal development.
+- Drafted and negotiated a tribal consultation agreement on behalf of a developer, allocating rights and responsibilities to the developer and unrecognized tribe in connection with a proposed coastal development.

-- Conducted land use due diligence in preparation for purchase and sale of commercial property in the cities of Thousand Oaks and San Diego.
-Advised purchaser of zoning compliance issues prior to closing.
+- Conducted land use due diligence in preparation for the purchase and sale of commercial property in the cities of Thousand Oaks and San Diego.
+Kira advised the purchaser of zoning compliance issues prior to closing.

-- Advised purchaser of commercial business center in the City of Orange regarding reinstatement of Association and amendments to governing documents and CC&Rs.
+- Advised the purchaser of a commercial business center in the City of Orange regarding reinstatement of Association and amendments to governing documents and CC&Rs.

 Real Estate, Land Use & Environmental Law Blog Posts